 "There’s a lot of collaboration here, and that’s kind of amazing when you consider that it’s a graduate school in a big city.
 You’re not all living in the same area and you’re not all on the same schedule, but as we settled in, it was a very collaborative environment.
 There’s a great sense of community in the program and that was great because in the health care profession you’re rarely, if ever, working on your own; you have to work with people in teams, so it was helpful to learn the curriculum that way."
 Read Michael's Story.

 Each semester, the Interdisciplinary Health Sciences program highlights a Rising Star, a student who is excelling in his or her coursework and/or research endeavors.
-This semester's Rising Star is David Dugue, IHS Class of 2017.
-Read David's Story.
+This semester's Rising Star is Melissa Urquhart, IHS Class of 2017.
+Read Melissa's Story.

 Students take 12 to 18 credits/semester for a minimum of 24 total credits per year.
 This program requires completion of a minimum of 48 credit hours to graduate.

 During Year 1

 During the first year of Interdisciplinary Health Sciences, students complete required coursework designed to address the needs of all IHS students, regardless of their intended health care career.
 Students also select one of four possible concentration tracks.
 Elective courses are primarily chosen from those offered within each concentration track.
 In this way, the IHS curriculum is cohesive, yet flexible, and geared toward meeting the academic needs and interests of each student.

 Students are highly encouraged to consult with an IHS program advisor when selecting their concentration track and elective courses.
 In addition, IHS facilitates the opportunity to achieve competitive scores on standardized exams via a Princeton Review MCAT or DAT preparatory course, which is included in the cost of tuition.